 USM Anywhere includes a wide range of report templates classified according to the compliance templates for alarms, vulnerabilities, and events collected in the system.
-The templates are grouped into:
+The templates are combined into these three groups:

 To apply a report template